HMAC Authentication in ASP.NET Core Web API

 Step 9: Request Validation

-• If the HMACs do not match, the server rejects the request as invalid, which could mean that the message has been altered or is coming from an unauthorized client.
+• If the signatures do not match, the server rejects the request as unauthorized or invalid.

 First, let us create the server application to validate the HMAC Authentication.
 So, please create a new ASP.NET Core Web API application named HMACServerApp.
-Once you create the project, please install the Entity Framework Core packages by executing the following commands in the Package Manager Console:
+Once you create the project, to interact with the database, please install the Entity Framework Core packages by executing the following commands in the Package Manager Console:

 • Install-Package Microsoft.EntityFrameworkCore.SqlServer